inthreedee/photoprism-transfer-album/README.md

 1. Download the desired albums, or your whole collection, via Google Takeout.
 2. Upload your Takeout photos or the original photos to Photoprism.
-3. (Optional) Add a config.ini, see below.
+3. Run the script in the Takeout directory alongside the albums and respond to any prompts.

-4. Run the script in the Takeout directory alongside the album and respond to any prompts.
+*Note:* If photos were uploaded from an original source in step 2 (not Google Takeout), use `--match name` as described below.
+Photoprism's sidecar yml files will be required.

 ## Tip:
 Pipe the output to tee to watch it run and save the output to a file: